Contact Contact

 Moving the system

 Operating dollars are what keep our regional transit system moving.
 From employee salaries to fuel to power the buses and trains, operating expenses encompass the cost of running the system on a daily basis.
-In 2022, the regional transit system cost $3.4 billion to operate.
+In 2024, the regional transit system is budgeted at $3.9 billion in operating expenses.

 Aerial view of highway and Ashland Orange Line.